SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 *She wanted to win so badly…*

-*I wanted the hug to last longer…*
+*I wanted this hug to last longer…*

 *What do I do?*